digplan/ratelimit/README.md

 # ratelimit
-Let's you set rates on any action occuring.
-Use a string to id the thing to be limited.
+Set rates on any action occuring.
+Use a string as the id of the thing to be limited.

 You can set time-bounded limits for instance IP addresses on a server (to deny access):
 ````